truist/reveal.js/slides/electricity-house/electricity.md

 * The ground wire system works by *causing* over-current in case of a human-dangerous wiring fault inside the appliance, thereby tripping the breaker
     * This is the only case where regular breakers protect humans from electrocution
         * And if you defeat the grounding system with one of those adapters, you are removing this safety mechanism!
-* These are *slow* - you'll be dead by the time they trip
+* Electrocuting yourself probably won't trip these!

 ### Breaker types: GFCI